K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 ## Iterating through large data-sets

-For this first use-case, let's assume that I have a large collection of e-books and that I want to filter those which can be read in a web-reader.
+For this first use-case, let's assume that I have a large collection of e-books and I want to filter those which can be read in a web-reader.

 Traditionally, I would write something like this: